 Negotiations continued over the next few months until 5th May 2019 when the US announced it will increase tariffs on US$200 billion worth of Chinese products from 10 percent to 25 percent, effective Friday, May 10.

-In response, China announces that it will increase tariffs on US$60 billion worth of US goods from June 1, 2019.
+In response, China announced that it will increase tariffs on US$60 billion worth of US goods from June 1, 2019.
+It also released a White Paper condemning US protectionist measures.

-As it stands today the tariffs applied have added over US$360 billion of additional costs to the industry:
+As it stands today the tariffs applied have added hundreds of millions of dollars worth of additional costs to the industry:

-Total US tariffs applied exclusively to Chinese goods: US$250 billion
+Total US tariffs applied exclusively to Chinese goods: US$550 billion

-Total Chinese tariffs applied exclusively to US goods: US$110 billion
+Total Chinese tariffs applied exclusively to US goods: US$185 billion

-The trade war began to cover a deficit of US$419 billion in the US.
+The trade war began to cover a deficit of US$345.6 billion in the US in 2019.
 Since 1985, the trade gap has escalated.
 Demonstrated on the chart below, a review of the deficit can be read here.

 What does it mean for you?